South Park: Bigger, Longer & Uncut (soundtrack)

-South Park: Bigger, Longer & Uncut – Music from and Inspired by the Motion Picture is the soundtrack album to the film of the same name.
-The album was released on June 22, 1999, by Atlantic Records.
-The album inlay states that only the first 12 tracks on the album actually appear in the film.
-The remainder, described as being "inspired" by the movie, are mostly other acts performing alternate versions of those songs; however, D.V.D.A.'s "What Would Brian Boitano Do?
+South Park: Bigger, Longer & Uncut – Music From and Inspired by the Motion Picture is the soundtrack album to the film of the same name.
+The album was first released by Atlantic Records on June 22, 1999.
+The album inlay states that only the first 12 tracks on the album appear in the actual film.
+The remainder, described as being "inspired" by the film, are mostly other acts performing alternative versions of these songs; however, D.V.D.A.'s "What Would Brian Boitano Do?
 Pt.
-II" and Michael McDonald's "Eyes of a Child" are played in the closing credits.
+II" and Michael McDonald's "Eyes of a Child" are heard in the closing credits.
 The songs were all written by Trey Parker and Marc Shaiman.